 That was in 2010.
 From what we thought was a one-off project, Bodging Milano has developed a life of its own, generating an increasingly wide range of experimental activities.
 For London Design Festival in 2010 we presented The Fantastic Broomstick Bodge at the V&A, and in 2011 we set up the annual Great Windsor Chair Race at the Contemporary Craft Festival.
 In 2012 William Warren instigated a project whereby some of the team created new designs for Lloyd Loom of Spalding, Gareth Neal got on his bike back to Herefordshire In Pursuit of Carbon Negative, and the great Japanese chairmaker Koji Katsuragi came over to join our new group of designers for Bodging Milano 2.
-Last year (2013) saw a retrospective exhibition at the Harley Gallery, complete with an extensive catalogue containing essays by participants in the project, and a hands-on chairmaking event for the public : Putting the 'H' back into Worksop.
+2013 saw a retrospective exhibition at the Harley Gallery, complete with an extensive catalogue containing essays by participants in the project, and a hands-on chairmaking event for the public : Putting the 'H' back into Worksop.
 Our latest event is The Great Heal's Bodging Race during which we worked for a week in the front windows of Heal's flagship store on Tottenham Court Road, as part of their Modern Craft Market 2015 and we were invited back in April 2016 for round two of the 'race'.